x

 The Goal

-The whole point of getting you off the couch and working through an escalating program of aerobic and weight training is to access the slumbering physical and perceptive assets within you.
+The whole point of getting us off the couch and working our fat asses through an escalating program of aerobic and weight training is to access the slumbering physical and perceptive assets within you.
 These assets are key to accessing what remains of the wild places inside of yourself and outside, in the tattered remnants of the natural world.

 Viva la Difference